Welcome Home to Canada

 Since 2004 the Museum has welcomed 150 immigrants from over 50 different countries through the WHTC program.
 Over 70% of participants obtain meaningful employment or further their education after successfully completing the program.

-The WHTC program also receives support from community partners such as the Centre for Entrepreneurship Education and Development, Greater Halifax Partnership, Immigrant Settlement & Integration Services, Nova Scotia Business Inc., members of the former Pier 21 Society board of directors and former program participants.
+The WHTC program also receives support from community partners such as the Centre for Entrepreneurship Education and Development, Greater Halifax Partnership, Immigrant Services Association of Nova Scotia ISANS (formerly known as Immigrant Settlement & Integration Services), Nova Scotia Business Inc., members of the former Pier 21 Society board of directors and former program participants.

 Many employers support the program by hosting program participants for work placements.
 Some of our most recent employer partners include the Discovery Centre, Dalhousie University’s Killam Memorial Library, Saint Mary’s University, Mount Saint Vincent University, Halifax Regional School Board, Halifax Public Libraries, YMCA,YWCA, Kassner Goodspeed Architects and many more.